korniko98/pivot-atlas/docs/artifacts/ip-address.md

 Attacker-controlled servers operated by the same threat actor or that are part of the same campaign often have overlapping techstacks (meaning that they run the same set of software components).
 Moreover, these servers might be configured in the exact same way.
 This can result in a subset of malicious servers that can be uniquely identified by their fingerprint (or a set of fingerprint types), such as [JARM](/fingerprints#jarm-fingerprint), [HHHash](/fingerprints/#hhhash-fingerprint), or one of the [JA4+](/fingerprints/#ja4-fingerprints) fingerprints.

-!!! abstract inline end "Example"

-	Until January 2019, Cobalt Strike team servers contained an “extraneous space” in their default HTTP response headers (after the word `OK` in `HTTP/1.1 200 OK`).
-At the time, this mistake could be leveraged for unique identification of such servers.[^6]

 ####:octicons-arrow-right-24: Servers with same banner or headers

 Depending on the protocols in use, servers normally respond to clients with a specific canned response.
 HTTP/S servers return response headers, whereas non-HTTP servers return banners.
 Analysts can leverage this to perform a type of scan called [banner grabbing](https://www.recordedfuture.com/threat-intelligence-101/tools-and-techniques/banner-grabbing) to identify what applications are running on the server.

 Given an IP address, analysts can query [host scanning](/tools/#host-scanners) platforms such as [Censys](https://search.censys.io/) to see the results of past scans of any servers it hosts.

+!!! abstract "Example"

+	Until January 2019, Cobalt Strike team servers contained an “extraneous space” in their default HTTP response headers (after the word `OK` in `HTTP/1.1 200 OK`).
+At the time, this mistake could be leveraged for unique identification of such servers.[^6]

 ####:octicons-arrow-right-24: Servers with same favicon

 [Favicons](https://en.wikipedia.org/wiki/Favicon) are icons displayed in browser windows or tabs when viewing a given webpage, and they are usually associated with a specific company or software component.
 When threat actors reuse software between different servers, this sometimes leads to these servers also sharing the same favicon, which can be leveraged for pivoting by querying [host scanning services](/tools/#host-scanners) such as [Shodan](https://www.shodan.io) (see [this blogpost](https://blog.shodan.io/deep-dive-http-favicon/) from Shodan for more information).

-!!! abstract inline end "Example"

-	Sucuri tracked a website hijacking campaign in which the threat actor compromised the hosting server and then injected malicious code into JavaScript files.
-This code consistently began with a unique string (`/*trackmyposs*/eval`).
-By querying [PublicWWW](https://publicwww.com/) for the indicative string, Sucuri were able to effectively identify many such compromised websites.[^7]

 ####:octicons-arrow-right-24: Servers with similar content

 When threat actors set up landing pages for a phishing campaign, they may reuse certain assets across multiple sites.
 Similarly, threat actors might inject the same malicious JavaScript or JavaScript tags into hijacked websites.
 This can be leveraged by analysts to pivot from one landing page or compromised website to others through [host scanning](/tools/#host-scanners) platforms such as [Censys](https://search.censys.io/) or [URL scanning](/tools/#url-scanners) platforms such as [URLScan](https://urlscan.io/), by searching for these particular elements.

 In other cases, phishing websites operated by the same threat actor may only share their general visual appearance, which can occasionally be leveraged for pivoting as well, albeit as a much weaker signal, and only if content-based scanning fails to surface actual code overlap.

+!!! abstract "Example"

+	Sucuri tracked a website hijacking campaign in which the threat actor compromised the hosting server and then injected malicious code into JavaScript files.
+This code consistently began with a unique string (`/*trackmyposs*/eval`).
+By querying [PublicWWW](https://publicwww.com/) for the indicative string, Sucuri were able to effectively identify many such compromised websites.[^7]

 ####:octicons-arrow-right-24: Servers with same URL path